Are We There Yet? Timing and Floating-Point Attacks on Differential Privacy Systems: Related Work

 Timing attacks against DP mechanisms have been explored in~\cite{10.5555/2028067.2028100} and~\cite{DBLP:conf/sp/AndryscoKMJLS15}.
 However, they differ from the attacks described in this paper as they do not exploit the timing discrepancies introduced by distribution sampling.
 In~\cite{10.5555/2028067.2028100}, the authors observe that the mechanism implementation may suffer from timing attacks (e.g.,~because it performs conditional execution based on a secret).
 As a mitigation authors propose constant time execution for the mechanism, without consideration of noise generation.
 On the other hand, Andrysco~\textit{et al.}~\cite{DBLP:conf/sp/AndryscoKMJLS15} exploit the difference in timing of floating-point arithmetic operations (e.g.,~multiplication by zero takes observably less time than multiplication by a non-zero value).
 They also show that DP mechanisms {(including~\cite{10.5555/2028067.2028100})} are susceptible to information leakage by using floating-point instructions whose running time depends on their operands.

 Balcer and Vadhan~\cite{DBLP:conf/innovations/BalcerV18} outline shortcomings of implementing differentially-private mechanisms on finite-precision computers, including a discussion of floating-point representations and sampling from distributions with infinite support.
 The authors propose a polynomial-time discrete method for answering approximate histograms.
 Their method is based on a bounded (or truncated) geometric distribution.
 Though a full implementation is not provided, the authors suggest that the distribution can be sampled via inverse transform sampling using binary search over the support range using cumulative distribution function $F$ to guide the search.
 That is, given a uniform random value $p$ sampled uniformly from $(0,1]$, find smallest value $x$ from the support of the geometric distribution such that $F(x) \ge p$.
 If performed na{\"i}vely, such an approach could reveal the magnitude of the noise of the geometric distribution since the search will take longer for ``less likely'' values (i.e., larger $p$) and would therefore suffer from the same timing channel as described in Section~\ref{sec:timingtheory}.
+In a follow up work to ours, Ratliff and Vadhan~\cite{ccs:RatliffZ24} have proposed a DP framework to explicitly capture timing side channels.

 In independent and parallel work~\cite{DBLP:journals/corr/abs-2107-10138}, the authors describe a theoretical attack against the Box-Muller method of sampling from the Gaussian distribution in a similar manner to our FP attack.
 However, they do not provide experiments validating the attack's efficacy against existing implementations.
 The authors propose a mitigation strategy similar to the one mentioned in Section~\ref{sec:mitigations} based on computing a Gaussian sample from multiple samples, and analyze its robustness.
 Their work does not consider timing attacks.